 Stopping iOS SDK

-has completed.
-Additionally, there are a few customizations an integrator can make in order to better accommodate the stop
+The stop function will always clean the local state of the SDK, so it’s always safe to run start after stop has completed.
+Additionally, there are a few customizations an integrator can make in order to better accommodate the stop function for their needs:

 By default the

-function will first attempt to call Sensibill’s backend to invalidate the user token and clear the user session.
-The result of the remote call will be returned inResult<Void, Error>
+stopfunction will first attempt to call Sensibill’s backend to invalidate the user token and clear the user session.
+The result of the remote call will be returned inResult<Void, Error>of thestopfunction.- This behavior can be disabled by using

-. - Even in case the remote token invalidation fails, the local state will be cleared, so the returned
+stop(invalidateToken: false). - Even in case the remote token invalidation fails, the local state will be cleared, so the returned

-should not be considered as failure to stop, rather a failure to invalidate the token.
+Errorshould not be considered as failure to stop, rather a failure to invalidate the token.

 - This behavior can be disabled by using